 The M2M device (the water level sensor) has functions to collect the measurement data and send it the application server.

-The M2M device has two communication mode.
+The M2M device has two communication modes.

 The normal communication mode (the water level is within a safe range): the data transmission interval is infrequent (e.g. once an hour).